Kyrion II of Georgia: Church career

 After the death of his wife and children, he became a monk, assumed the name of Kyrion, and was ordained to the position of archimandrite at Kvatakhevi Monastery in 1896.
 He served as a bishop at Alaverdi (1898–1901) and Gori (1901–2).
 In the early 20th century, during the heated debates concerning the status of the Georgian church, he was an active proponent of the Georgian autocephalist movement, calling for the restoration of the autocephalous Orthodox Church of Georgia abolished by Imperial Russia in 1811.
 For this reason, he was removed from Georgia to Kamenets-Podolsk (now Kamianets-Podilskyi, Ukraine) (1902) and later to Kovno (now Kaunas, Lithuania) (1903).
 During May 3, 1903 and April 23, 1904 he was a bishop of Novomyrhorod and vicar of Kherson Governorate.
 In 1908, the Russian Exarch of Georgia, Archbishop Nikon, was murdered in Tbilisi, and the Russian government exploited the situation as a pretext for removing Georgian bishops from their posts.
 Kyrion was deprived of the title of bishop, sent to Kuriazh, Ukraine, and later confined into the Sanaksar Monastery in Mordovia.
 In 1915, he was restored to his rank and appointed a bishop of Polotsk and Vitebsk.
 He was able to return to Georgia only after the 1917 February Revolution in St Petersburg led to a de facto secession of Georgia from Russia.
 Returning to Georgia in September 1917, he was welcomed by Georgians as their spiritual leader.
 By that time, Georgian clergymen had restored the autocephaly of the Georgian church (March 12, 1917), and Kyrion was elected as Catholicos Patriarch and consecrated at Svetitskhoveli Cathedral on October 1, 1917.
 The Most Holy Synod of the Russian Orthodox Church refused to recognize the move, and the result was a break in communion between the two churches.
 It was not until 1943 that the Russian Orthodox Church recognized the autocephaly of the Georgian Patriarchate and the relations between the two co-religionist churches were restored.

-During his tenure, Kyrion faced an opposition from a group of Georgian clerics who defied his authority.
+During his tenure, Kyrion faced opposition from a group of Georgian clerics who defied his authority.
 Kyrion's death remains a mystery to this day.
 He was found murdered at his residence at Martqopi Monastery early on June 27, 1918.
 He was buried at the Tbilisi Sioni Cathedral.
 The Holy Synod of the Georgian Orthodox Church canonized him on October 17, 2002.